posit-dev/shiny-vscode/assistant-prompts/app_prompt_python.md

-- Try not to import big packages like scipy.

 - Prefer using matplotlib instead of plotly for plotting.
 A matplotlib plot should not return `plt`.
 It does not need to return anything, but if necessary, can return `fig`.

 - Don't mix Shiny Core and Shiny Express syntax.
 Just use one.
 Use Core by default, and if the user asks for Express, then use Express.